 I’ve tried many latke recipes over the years, some from family friends, others from cookbooks.
-I took elements from each of my favorite recipes to come up with my own perfect potato latke– a sort of “uber latke,” if you will.
+I took elements from each of my favorite recipes to come up with this classic potato latke recipe.
 These latkes are crispy and salty on the outside, soft and melty on the inside.
 It wouldn’t be Hanukkah in our house without a plate of these delicious fried treats on the dinner table.

-Kosher Note: If you’re serving latkes with dairy sour cream and want to keep things kosher, do not use schmaltz– substitute grapeseed or peanut oil.
-Or, choose a non-dairy sour cream such as Tofutti.
+Note: If you’re serving latkes with dairy sour cream and want to keep things kosher, do not add the optional schmaltz to the frying oil, or choose a non-dairy sour cream.

 Any purchase you make from The Shiksa Market helps to support my website, my recipes, and the free content I provide.
 If you have an Amazon login, it’s even easier to make a purchase.
 Thanks for browsing!

-- 1 large white or brown onion, minced
+- 1 large white or brown onion, shredded

 - Peanut or grapeseed oil for frying (about 1 1/2 cups)